tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-qolibri.md

 Download the dictionaries and save them to a folder on your computer.
 EPWINGs are usually larger compared to Yomichan dictionaries.
 You need several GiB of disk space to store them.
-Below is a list of links where you can find EPWING dictionaries.

 You can find dictionary files [here](yomichan-and-epwing-dictionaries.html).